 Here’s How Our Canada Process Service Company Works

 Many countries are signatories to The Hague Service Convention (treaty) that governs service of process to be effected between participating nations; Canada is one of them.
 Service may be made by formal service through the Central Authority which itself arranges for service by methods prescribed in the particular Province.
 Although CANADA is a signer of the Hague Service Convention, it is common to use the informal method of service.
 The time frame for formal service can range from 1 to 3 months (recently 1 1/2 months).

 Advantage: Enforceable judgment.

 Disadvantage: The time frame is generally longer than the informal method.

-Private process servers may serve documents in most countries, whether a signer of the Hague Service Convention, or not.
-Service is normally handled in a manner like methods used in the United States.
-Service in Canada is very efficient and like the time frames within the United States.
+Private process servers may serve documents in most countries, whether a signer of the Hague Service Convention or not.
+Service is normally handled in a manner similar to methods used in the United States.
+Service in Canada is very efficient and similar to the time frames within the United States.
 Since we pay the process server a bonus (at our own expense) for prompt service, the normal delays are usually reduced.
 Currently, the time frame for the completion of informal service is approximately 1 week.

 Disadvantage: Judgment “may” not be enforceable in Canada.